blaire9989/BEMsim3D/README.md

 ##### zvals.txt

+A .txt file that contains height field data that specify the surface heights.
+As mentioned in our paper, each surface is discretized into Nx * Ny quadrilateral basis elements.
+Height values at the corners of all the basis elements need to be provided, meaning that zvals.txt should contain a matrix with size (Nx + 1) * (Ny + 1).
+See Fig. 3 of our paper for an illustration.

+As we will discuss in the command line arguments section, users are also expected to provide the size of the simulated surface, in microns.
+Our code will infer the size of each quadrilateral basis element.
+Importantly, our code assumes that each basis element is squared and that all the basis elements have the same size (d um * d um) when projected onto the xy plane.
+This means that if the specified size of the surface is X um * Y um, and the matrix contained in zvals.txt has size (Nx + 1) * (Ny + 1), users need to guarantee that X / Nx = Y / Ny (if this is not true, the simulation will automatically change the intended resolution of the height data in the y dimension).
+The basis element size is then given by d = X / Nx.
+Please see our examples below for more clarifications.

 ##### wvl.txt

+A .txt files that contains some rows of data, where each row specifies a wavelength to be simulated.
+Each row contains 3 values, where the first value is the wavelength in microns, generally between 0.4 and 0.7.
+The second and third values are the real and imaginary parts of the surface material's index of refraction (IOR) at the provided wavelength.
+For materials such as metals, these values vary can significantly with wavelength.

 ##### wi.txt

+A .txt files that contains some rows of data, where each row specifies an incident direction to be simulated.
+Each row contains 2 values, where the first value is the zenith (theta) angle of the incident direction, and the second is the azimuth (phi) angle of the incident direction.
+Fpr normal incidence, both angles are 0.
+For grazing incident directions, the first value should be close to PI / 2.

+##### Formatting

+All the data values in the aforementioned .txt files are assumed to be delimited by commas(,) in each row.
+We usually construct the input data matrices in MATLAB and use the writematrix function in MATLAB to write the .txt files.

 #### Users also need to understand the command line arguments specified at the beginning of the main function.